Crystaldream/Merkle-Puzzles/README.md

-Java implementation of the cryptographic algorith Merkle Puzzles
+Java implementation of the cryptographic algorithm Merkle Puzzles